totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 5. Download the new version of `anomalies.csv`.
 6. Replace the existing file in the project package with the updated one.

+## Workflow

 The following diagram shows the data flow.
-Prepared CMP data is published to SAS Event Stream Processing at a specific rate.
+Prepared CMP data is published to SAS Event Stream Processing at ten events per second.
 SAS Event Stream Processing preprocesses the data, detects anomalies, applies rules, and generates alerts.
 Grafana dashboards connect to various SAS Event Stream Processing windows to visualize alerts and statistical data from the project.

 <img alt="Demo process" src="img/demo.png" width="700">

-## Workflow

 The following figure shows the diagram of the project: